How to Use Hurricane Notification Templates to Keep Employees Safe and Informed

-Meteorologists at Colorado State University released their predictions for the 2022 Atlantic hurricane season, and experts predict yet another “above average” season.
-According to FEMA, last year featured 21 named storms, making it the third-most active Atlantic hurricane season on record.
+Meteorologists at Colorado State University (CSU) released their predictions for the 2024 Atlantic hurricane season, and experts predict an “extremely active” season.
+NOAA’s predictions are similar, with projections including 17–25 total named storms and 4–7 major hurricanes with the potential to do some serious damage.
+To put that in perspective, 2023 featured 20 named storms, making it the fourth most active Atlantic hurricane season since 1950.

-As businesses and organizations craft and update their hurricane preparedness plans, both employee safety and business continuity need to consider how to communicate effectively before, during, and after a storm.
-Timely and accurate hurricane communications are vital to keeping employees out of harm’s way and mitigating potentially costly and devastating impacts on your business.
+As businesses and organizations craft and update their hurricane preparedness plans, they need to determine how to communicate effectively before, during, and after a storm for both employee safety and business continuity.
+Timely and accurate hurricane communications can keep your people out of harm’s way and mitigate potentially costly and devastating impacts on your business.
 That’s why disaster preparedness experts recommend developing emergency response plans for different hurricane scenarios well in advance of a storm.

 Fortunately, a modern emergency notification system can help you create customized messaging templates well before a storm (or any other natural disaster) threatens your people or property.
-And by having a documented emergency communications plan on hand, you can drastically reduce the time required to get pertinent information to those who need it most.
+They allow you to standardize your communication across email, text messages, and more.
+By having a documented emergency communication plan with templates on hand, you can drastically reduce the time required to get pertinent information to those who need it most.

 Here’s everything you need to know about what to send, which channels to use, and how to use your emergency mass notification system to keep employees safe, informed, and connected through every phase of a storm.
-We’ve included sample hurricane email messages to employees as well as sample text messages for before, during, and after the storm.
+We’ve included a sample hurricane email to employees, as well as sample text messages for before, during, and after the storm.

 How to Communicate With Employees During Hurricane Season